russellvaughan/CV/README.md

 ## Russell Vaughan

 I'm half Canadian, half English and one half of a set of twins, but I don't do things by halves.
 After a career in media and sales I've made the decision to embrace my lifelong passion for technology and begin a career in software development.
 I'm really proud of my career and have always had a love affair with helping business grow.
-However, in software development I've never found something I am so passionate about becoming good at.
+However, in software development I've never found something I am so passionate about excelling at.
 I'm looking for a role where I can contribute to the development of a company in a new way, and through hard work and a commitment to learning, I can grow as a junior developer.

 ## Skills

 #### New Business Development

 I love new business development.
-Making sure I have an impact for companies I work for is something that is really important to me.
-I found that bringing new clients on board was a very tangible way to demonstrate that.
-There is also something incredibly exciting when learning about new businesses and seeing if there is anything you are able to offer that can help them solve problems.
-There are also no real shortcuts to finding new business, you have to work hard and get out and find it.
+Ensuring that I make an impact on companies I work for is something that is really important to me.
+I find that bringing new clients on board is a very tangible way to demonstrate that.
+There is also something incredibly exciting about discovering new businesses and seeing if there you are able to offer them solutions to help solve their problems.
+There are also no real shortcuts to finding new business, you really have to work hard and get out and find it.

 - I have brought numerous new major advertising clients on board notably the likes of GSK, Mars and Fiat.
 - I understand that the biggest jobs require a team effort and I was extremely proud to be part of team took BT from a non spender to a multimillon pound advertiser.
 - I was also part of a team that launched Dax, a new digital audio advertising network, in the UK.
 In its first year Dax acheived 75% market awareness and over £1m in advertising revenues.
-- Previously to my media work, I joined a startup recruitment company with 5 employess and $100,000 a year revenues and in just over a year, we scaled that to a 20 person company with $1.4m in revenues.
+- Previously to my media work, I joined a startup recruitment company with 5 employess and $100,000 yearly revenues and in just over a year, we scaled that to a 20 person company with $1.4m in revenues.

 #### Compulsive Coder